-For many, Thanksgiving is synonymous with turkey, dressing, casseroles, aunts, uncles and cousins.
-It is a time when families travel afar to enjoy each other, feast together and say thank you for their many blessings.
+For many, Thanksgiving is synonymous with turkey, dressing, casseroles, aunts, uncles and say thank you for their many blessings.

-At each of Florida Baptist Children’s Homes’ cottages on Thanksgiving Day, there will certainly be more cranberry sauce and homemade Southern delights on the table than on the average day.
-However, in other ways, the children will say it is much like the family meals they experience every evening together at the Children’s Homes — talking, laughing, asking for seconds and just being kids.
+At each of Florida Baptist Children’s Homes’ cottages on Thanksgiving Day, there will certainly be more cranberry sauce and just being kids.

 While each cottage has up to eight children at any given time, along with two house parents, daily family meals are a priority.
 “The reasons go deeper than just getting the third square meal of the day,” said Pam Whitaker, M.A., LMHC, Vice President of Programs at FBCH.